 Perlite vs Vermiculite: What’s the Difference?

 If you’re like me, you’ve probably been in this position before… You’re standing in the garden center trying to decide between perlite and vermiculite.
 All you can remember is that one looks like little Styrofoam balls.
 But the difference between perlite vs vermiculite is important to know for the prosperity of your garden.
 They seem very similar but differ in a few crucial ways.

 What is Perlite?

-Perlite is lightweight, easy to handle, clean and has no odor.
+Perlite is lightweight, easy to handle, clean, and has no odor.
 It has a pH of 6.6 to 7.5.

 What is Vermiculite?

-Vermiculite interacts with potassium, calcium and magnesium in your soil.
-It also helps to raise the pH slightly of your plants even though it’s a neutral pH of 7.0.
+Vermiculite interacts with potassium, calcium, and magnesium in your soil.
+It also helps to raise the pH slightly of your plants, even though it’s a neutral pH of 7.0.

-Since vermiculite acts like a sponge and absorbs more water than perlite, it doesn’t aerate the soil as well.
+Since vermiculite acts like a sponge and absorbs more water than perlite, it doesn’t aerate the soil as well as perlite does.
 This means less oxygen for plant roots.
-If you use it when growing plants that don’t need damp soil, you might find your plants suffering from root rot.
-So be aware of your plants’ needs when you decide how water retentive you want your soil to be.
+If you use too much of it when growing plants that don’t need damp soil, you may create an environment where root rot or other fungally-caused plant diseases may develop.
+Treating root rot can be tricky, so it’s best to avoid it entirely.

 More Differences Between Vermiculite and Perlite